carolinelilyyu/Joydeep-Undergraduate-Research-GUI-Tic-Tac-Toe/README.md

 # Joydeep-Undergraduate-Research-GUI-Tic-Tac-Toe

 This repo handles the GUI side for Joydeep's undergraduate research project; also known as the Human turn.
 This is written in QT or C++.
 Communicates with Python or Joydeep-Undergraduate-Research-AI through ZMQ.
 This documentation will assume you know the basics of C++ of headers and cpp files.
-Configuring the code to work with your machine will be essential; for example, certain file locations are configured to the creator's desktop: "/User/carolineyu/Documents/....".
+Configuring the code to work with your machine will be essential.
+For example, certain file locations are configured to the creator's desktop: "/User/carolineyu/Documents/....".
 Change these paths/directories in the code (mainwindow.cpp) to match where your file locations will exist.

 ## Terminology
 - AI: Artificial intelligence: the computer program